noteline-org/noteline/README.md

 * noteline-sdk-gcp - SDK for doing different operations with the fully reproducible Notebooks on GCP
 * noteline-cli-gcp - CLI for executing different actions with Notebooks on GCP
 * noteline-kf - Notebook as a step in Kubeflow Pipeline
-* noteline-showcases - collections of different reference architectures of building different pipelines
+* noteline-examples - collections of different reference architectures of building different pipelines

 # Key Principles